Accountability in Relationships is the Key to Being Happy

 By Jackie Pilossoph, Founder, Divorced Girl Smiling, the place to find trusted, vetted divorce professionals, a podcast, website and mobile app.

 Remember that scene in the movie, “When Harry Met Sally,” when Sally tells her girlfriends she and Joe broke up, and Carrie Fisher’s character’s gut reaction is, “You mean Joe’s available?”
 I had that same instinct when I heard about Ben Affleck and Jennifer Garner getting divorced.
-Well, not really.
-Maybe for a fleeting second.
+I’ve always loved him.

-My real reaction to the news of the Hollywood power couple calling it quits was sadness and surprise.
+But my real reaction to the news of the Hollywood power couple calling it quits was sadness.
 To most, it’s hard to imagine what problems they could possibly have had.
 Ben and Jennifer have all the money they need, both are thriving and seemingly fulfilled in their careers, and both appear to be smart, positive individuals with pretty good dispositions.

 Did you just roll your eyes?
 I get it.
 What does Jackie know about the Affleck-Garner family?
 Do I know them personally?
 Have I been in their home?
 No. My assumptions are based on what I see in the news, in the movies and what I feel in my gut.